-If you've received a spam call that is not labelled as such on our site, there are a couple possible reasons for this.
+If you've received a spam call that is not labeled as such on our site, there are a couple of possible reasons for this.
 The first is that we haven't received enough reports yet for the number to be classified as spam.
 The second is that you may be seeing a spoofed number.
 For more information about number spoofing, please take a look at this article: What is caller ID spoofing?

 Viewing a Spam Report

 After doing a reverse phone search on Whitepages.com for a phone number, you will be immediately notified if a phone number has been reported as spam or fraud.
 If a number has been reported enough times to be classified as spam, the number will be displayed like this:

 Clicking on View Details will allow you to see more information about the number.

 If a number has not been classified as spam or fraud, the phone number will look like this:

 If a phone number has not been reported as spam, you can click Phone Number Details to see more information, as well as the option to report the number, by clicking report it.

 Clicking on report it will open up a window asking for information about the number.

 You should not expect the spam rating to change immediately, since a single spam report will not necessarily change a phone number's classification as either spam or fraud.
 A phone number will be classified as spam after enough reports are submitted within a certain amount of time.